djkrofch/SantaFe_Fireshed/README.md

 Estimates of the carbon outcomes of vegetation thinning for the upper Rio Grande watershed in New Mexico (Sangre de Cristo and Jemez Mountains)<p>
 Both will be delivered to The Nature Conservancy by <i>March 31, 2018.</i>

+### Project overview
+Here we develop the geospatial and tabular inputs required to drive the simulations.
+Generally speaking, this is broken up into several core areas: geospatial data prep, ecosystem model parameterization, simulation climate preparation, fire system calibration, and management scenario creation.

+<b>Geospatial data prep:</b> The SF_Fireshed_Prep notebook walks through the workflow used to create and format
+the raster products required for LANDIS-II simulations.
+Portions of these processing steps were conducted in a GIS, and portions were conducted in python or R environments.

+<b>Ecosystem model parameterization:</b> The SFF_PnET_Calib notebook walks through the workflow used to parameterize
+the PnET extension in LANDIS-II.
+Generally speaking, publically available and literature derived species parameters were used where available, and model performance was determined relative to in-situ ecosystem carbon flux measurements using ameriflux data.